Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 List of implemented locations:

 <details>
-<summary> The lighthouse </summary>
+<summary> The Lighthouse </summary>

 - **Type**: Essential
 - **Number of colors**: 0-3
 - **Breadcrumb**: Snow storm, light beam
 - **Description**: The lighthouse is covered in a heavy snow storm.
 Only at the eye of the storm can tranquility be found.
 The player must endure the storm and push their way through despite its attempts to force the player out.
 Inside the storm the player has little chance of navigating through since they will be moved and rotated by the storm all the while the view is very limited.
 They are however not alone.
 The lighthouse is full with water with eels living inside.
 Whenever they release a pulse of electricity the lighthouse lights up for a couple of seconds.
 This will give the player the direction they need to navigate the storm.
 Thus, even after civilizations fall the trusty lighthouse still fulfills its purpose (with a little help from its new residents).
 Thematically the storm and lighthouse represent the feeling of being lost and overwhelmed yet overcoming adversity and finding a state of peace thanks to a little help.
-Once at the center, the player can perform some interaction to unlock a color.
+Once at the center, the player can unscrew the lighthouse to unlock a trail of pulsating plants that guide them to a pair of eels.
+Leading the eels back to the lighthouse fully powers it.

 </details>

 <details>
-<summary> Greek Pillar </summary>
+<summary> The Greek Pillar </summary>

 - **Type**: Essential
 - **Number of colors**: 0-3